 Notable representation:

-• 14 residents of Dallas and Fort Worth to confront and resolve five high-crime residential properties near downtown Fort Worth and across South Dallas and South Oak Cliff in Dallas (cases referred by Advocates for Community Transformation (Act))
+• 18 residents of Dallas and Fort Worth to confront and resolve five high-crime residential properties near downtown Fort Worth and across East Dallas, South Dallas, and South Oak Cliff in Dallas (cases referred by Advocates for Community Transformation (Act))

 • A 26-year U.S. Marine Corps veteran from Texas on remand before the Board of Veterans’ Appeals, which fully granted the veteran’s desired disability status, resulting in backpay and retroactive unemployment benefits for the veteran and educational assistance for the veteran’s children (case referred by National Veterans Legal Services Program)